plandes/deeplearn/README.md

 General deep learing utility library.
 It contains a utilities I used in my own research that have some intersection with:
+* Easy to set configuration and framework to allow for programmatic debugging of neural networks.
 * Convolution layer dimensionality calculation
 * [PyTorch] convolution factory
-* Unrelated (to deep learning) plotting utilities.
+* Plotting utilities.

 Much of the code provides convenience functionality to [PyTorch].
 However, there is functionality that could be used for other deep learning APIs.